wimspaargaren/information-retrieval-project/Documents/idea document 2/ideadocument2.md

 | Idea document| Visualising data on Mapbox | Connecting data stream to Mapbox | Finalising must-have requirements | Integration more attributes | Finalising application |
 | | BM25 analytics | Taxonomy creation | Categorising data on different attributes | Dynamic selection filters | Presentation |

-_Table table-daan-timeline: The timeline of the development of the application_
+_Table 1: The timeline of the development of the application_

 </center>

 ## Expected Outcomes
 As mentioned earlier in the section objective, the goal of this application is to identify and characterise neighborhoods in Amsterdam.
-In figure mockup-ui a mockup of the user interface (UI) is shown, it will become visible how the UI could look.
+In figure 2 a mockup of the user interface (UI) is shown, it will become visible how the UI could look.
 <p align="center">
   <img alt="Workbench electron-browser component" src="../images/mockup.png" width = "70%">
-  <br><i>Figure mockup-ui: Mockup of the User Interface</i>
+  <br><i>Figure 2: Mockup of the User Interface</i>
 </p>
 The user is presented with a large map of Amsterdam.
 On this map blue dots are shown which are tweets or strava activities that are found to be relevant by the algorithm.
 Relevant posts are posts that fall into a sports activity based on the taxonomy of that sport.
 Around those posts the neighborhood boxes are drawn in different colors to quickly make clear how the neighborhoods of Amsterdam are divided based on sport activities.
 Because only relevant tweets are shown this can give an indication to the user how active an area is with regards to sports.